You can sink a lot of money into furniture. If you dont buy carefully,

 survey raters presumably have little or no expertise regarding product

 quality and prices.
-But some no doubt do have a degree of expertise and
+But some do have a degree of expertise and considerable

-Several stores were rated superior for their prices by 50 percent or
+Some stores were rated superior for their prices by 50 percent or more

-more of their surveyed customers.
-Even for the stores that sell mostly
+of their surveyed customers.
+Even for the stores that sell mostly moderate-

-moderate- to high-priced furniture, our raters may have considered the
+to high-priced furniture, our raters may have considered the prices justified

-Although the easiest way to get good prices is to go to competitively priced
+Although the easiest way to get good prices is to shop at competitively

 Wait for sales.
 If something you like is not on sale, you can often have